damianooldoni/b3cubes-sql-examples/docs/cubes_checklist.md

 	taxonKey,
 	scientificName -- eventually `canonicalName`
 ```
 3. The matched taxon has an **higher taxonomic rank** than species, e.g. genus.
-You have two options depending on your needs:
-	- grouping occurrences by species as typically done.
-The SQL query will look like this:
+You have two options depending on your needs.
+Either you group occurrences by species as typically done or you filter and groupi occurrences by the given rank.
+The two queries will look like this:

 ```sql
 ...